blambov/cassandra/Trie_memtable_next.md

 Making it as set would still need a different Slice intersection for the prefixes.

+## Present content on the return path in reverse direction?

+This is basically the effect of the four-state adjustment without the extra states, where we still start and can take tails on the root branch.

 # Done

 - Include direction bit/byte in the encoding